Emma (1996 theatrical film): Plot

-In early 19th-century England, Emma Woodhouse is a congenial yet naïve young woman.
-After her governess Miss Taylor marries Mr. Weston, Emma proudly takes credit for bringing the couple together and now considers herself a matchmaker within her small community.
-Her father and an old family friend, George Knightley, whose brother is married to Emma's sister, dispute her claim and discourage any further matchmaking attempts.
-Ignoring their warnings, she schemes to match Mr. Elton, the village minister, with her friend, Harriet Smith, a rather unsophisticated young woman on the verges of society.
+In early 19th-century England, Emma Woodhouse is a spirited, proud young woman of wealth and high rank who fancies herself worldlier than merited by her limited life experience.
+After her governess, Miss Taylor, marries Mr Weston, Emma proudly takes credit for bringing the couple together and now considers herself a matchmaker within her small community.
+Her father and an intimate family friend, George Knightley, whose brother is married to Emma's sister, dispute her naive assumption that she knows who among her acquaintance should be paired.
+Though acknowledging good intentions, they discourage any further matchmaking attempts.
+Ignoring their warnings, she schemes to match Mr Elton, the haughty village clergyman with social aspirations, with her new friend, Harriet Smith, a good-natured young woman of uncertain parentage.